Le Corbusier – Villa Savoye | part 2, architecture

 The Caretaker’s Lodge, photo Inexhibit

 The house was architecturally completed in 1929 but became habitable only in 1931 after problems with the heating system were (temporarily) solved.
-The Savoyes used the villa, they nicknamed Les Heures claires, for nine years only, since the mansion was confiscated in 1940 by the German army due to its strategic position overlooking the Seine Valley.
+The Savoye family used the villa, which they nicknamed Les Heures Claires, for nine years only, since the mansion was confiscated in 1940 by the German army due to its strategic position overlooking the Seine Valley.

 When the Savoyes returned to the house in 1945, they found it in disrepair.